 Should you fail to make the above-mentioned payment by the specified deadline, my client instructed me to take further legal action. »

-The recipient of the mail is invited to pay the photographer compensation (sometimes very high) for the unauthorized use of the photograph and the defense costs incurred.
+The website owner is called upon to pay the photographer a compensation (sometimes very high) for the unauthorized use of the picture and to reimburse the defense costs incurred.

-It is specified that in the event the owner of the website would refuse to pay, legal action may be taken against him.
+It is specified that in the event you (owner of the website would refuse to pay, legal action may be taken against him.

-In this case, I advise you not to sign or pay anything before advised by a lawyer.
+I first recommend not to sign or pay anything before being advised by a lawyer.

-Depending on the circumstances, the infringement may simply not to be characterized : lack of copyright, existence of a license, etc.
+Depending on the circumstances, the infringement may simply not be characterized : lack of copyright protection, proof of a valid license, authorship not demonstrated, etc.

-Even if the infringement is real, compensation can be negotiated.
+Even if the infringement is real and manifest, compensation can be negotiated.